Duke-GCB/bespin-ui/README.md

 ### Manual Builds

 * `ember build` (Local Development)
-* `JOB_WATCHER_URL="wss://bespin-ws.gcb.duke.edu" ember build --environment production` (production) (see below)
+* `JOB_WATCHER_URL="wss://bespin-ws.gcb.duke.edu" ember build --environment production` (production)

 ### Automated Releases

 The [`npm version`](https://docs.npmjs.com/cli/version) command triggers the automated release process using [Travis-CI](https://travis-ci.org/Duke-GCB/bespin-ui) and GitHub. `npm version` takes care of creating a git tag using semantic versioning.
 It runs the `preversion` and `postversion` scripts specified in  [`package.json`](package.json) before and after tagging the new version.
 These scripts ensure that releases happen from a clean and current `master` branch, passes tests, and pushes the resulting tag to GitHub.
-When the new tag is pushed, [Travis-CI](https://travis-ci.org/Duke-GCB/bespin-ui) builds releases for it and uploads them back to [GitHub](https://github.com/duke-gcb/bespin-ui/releases) as **Downloads**.

 The following command is all that's needed to produce a release: